 Now that we are approaching winter visitors to the park will need to be a bit more self-reliant.
 Facilities like stores and lodges are mostly closed.
 It is advisable to bring food with you when you visit.
 Some areas are still seeing fairly heavy visitation, especially on warm days.
 Access to the east side of the park remains closed.

 This is the place to go to find out which campgrounds are full, which areas of the park might have access restrictions, what the weather is going to be like, which parking lots still have space available and other timely information.

-Weather is always unpredictable but especially so in Glacier.
-Spring brings a mix of weather patterns through the park.
-One day it may be in the high 60s and 70s and the next it barely cracks the 50s.
-Rain is frequent and welcomed by emerging spring wildflowers.
+Weather is always unpredictable in Glacier.
+Fall and winter bring a mix of weather patterns through the park.
+One day it may be sunny and the next we have several inches of fresh snow.
+Rain is frequent.
 Come prepared for changing conditions and potentially cold and blustery days.

 May through September is the busiest time of the year in Glacier National Park.
 Within that, July and August are the busiest of all.

 Many visitors fall in love with Glacier and then want to know how to reduce their footprint.

 Water is the number one cause of fatalities in Glacier National Park.
 Please use extreme caution near water.